Takeshita Station: Lines

 The station is served by the Kagoshima Main Line and is located 80.9 km from the starting point of the line at Mojikō.

 Layout

-The station consists of an island platform serving two tracks.
+The station consists of an island platform serving two tracks, connected by an elevated station building.
+The station building is located under the elevated Kyushu Shinkansen tracks on the east side of the station, and although it is an elevated station, the station building is located east of the platforms.
 Two through-tracks run on either side of the platform tracks and several sidings branch these two tracks.

-Adjacent stations

 History

 The station was opened by Japanese Government Railways (JGR) on 21 September 1913 as an added station on the existing Kagoshima Main Line track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.

-Since 2009 the station has been subject to extensive renovations which have included the installation of elevators, roofing and new stairs.